wp-plugins/store-locator-le/readme.txt

 ==Upgrade Notice==

-*Upgrading From SLP 3.X to 4.0 or higher*

-Store Locator Plus 4 is a MAJOR upgrade to the previous version.

-If you are using ANY of the [premium add-on packs](http://www.storelocatorplus.com/product-category/slp4-products/) you must first deactivate and delete the premium add-on packs.

-You will need to purchase new [SLP4 compatible versions of the add-on packs](http://www.storelocatorplus.com/product-category/slp4-products/).
-Discounts will be made available to users that purchased a premium add-on pack within 1 year of purchasing the SLP4 compatible upgrades.

-*Upgrading From SLP 4.0 to SLP 4.1 or higher*
+*Upgrading From SLP 4.0*

 If you are using Enhanced Results or Contact Extender and activated Super Extendo at ANY TIME you must:

 1. Deactivate Enhanced Results, Contact Extender, and Super Extendo.
-2. Upgrade to SLP 4.1+.
+2. Upgrade to the latest version of Store Locator Plus.
-3. Upgrade Enhanced Results and/or Contact Extender to 4.1+.
+3. Upgrade Enhanced Results and/or Contact Extender.
 4. Delete Super Extendo.

-*Upgrading From SLP 4.1 to SLP 4.2*
+*Upgrading From SLP 4.1*

 If you are using the Janitor or Pro Pack add-on pack: